 No AI would have the ability to reorganize their tasks in such a short amount of time, if at all.

-But will nurses be replaced by robots in future?
+But will nurses be replaced by robots in the future?

-The role of a nurse is one that requires the constant complexity of the human brain and not a ‘brain’ which has been pre-programmed to perform certain tasks.
+The role of a nurse is one that requires the constant complexity of the human brain and not a ‘brain’ that has been pre-programmed to perform certain tasks.

-With all of this in mind, there are certain technologies becoming more readily available which can be of great assistance to those in the nursing profession.
+With all of this in mind, there are certain technologies becoming more readily available that can be of great assistance to those in the nursing profession.

 Whilst the personal connection with patients and other members of staff can never be replaced by a robot, some of the more practical tasks could be eased with the use of artificial intelligence.